 We've taken a few educational boat trips over the years but yours was by far the best all-around experience.
 The highlight had to be the breadth of sea life we pulled up and got a chance to investigate, interact with and, of course, learn about."

 – Rockland County, NY, camp director

 Students will be guided through the Aquarium's permanent galleries to gain an increased awareness of the plants, animals and habitats of Long Island Sound.
 NOTE: In October, April, May and June, tours are available only at 9 a.m. and after 1 p.m.
-Also, because of the time needed to give you a great and complete tour, the Aquarium's Touch Tank is not included during tours.
-Please plan to enjoy the Touch Tank before or after your tour.
+Also, because of the time needed to give you a great and complete tour, the Aquarium's touch tanks and special exhibits are not included during tours.
+Please plan to enjoy them before or after your tour.

 Standards: CT: 1, 2, 4, 5, 6, 7; NY: all; NJ: 1, 2, 5, 9.

 By observing and touching a variety of live intertidal animals, students learn about these creatures’ different structures and behaviors.
 Activities focus on how these animals meet their basic needs for oxygen, food, water, shelter and space.

 Standards: CT: 1, 2, 4, 5, 6, 10; NY: 1, 2, 3, 5, 6, 7; NJ: 1, 2, 4, 5, 9.

 By observing live animals and handling artifacts, students learn about the different stages that animals grow through, from birth to adult.
 Students are exposed to such vocabulary as egg, larva, adult and metamorphosis.
 Plus, they measure and sequence live animals and artifacts as they learn about growth during the various life cycles.

 Standards: CT: 1, 2, 5, 6, 10; NY: 1, 2, 3, 4; NJ: 1, 2, 3, 4, 5, 9.